plexityyy/triggerrush/README.md

 # TriggerRush
 A super basic arena FPS.
-Made in Roblox.<br/>Repository updates will occur when a stable release for the game occurs.
+Made in Roblox.<br/>Repository updates will occur when a stable version for the game releases.

 ## Weaponry
 Players spawn with all weapons in-game, including;